MiraldiLab/maxATAC/docs/readme/variants.md

 The ATAC-seq signal bigwig track that will be used to make predictions of TF binding.

-### `-s, --sequence`

-This argument specifies the path to the 2bit DNA sequence for the genome of interest

 ### `--variants_bed`

 The bed file of nucleotides to change.
 The first 3 columns should be the coordinates and the fourth column should be the nucleotide to use.